Rais Khan

 Ustad Rais Khan (رئیس خان; 25 November 1939 – 6 May 2017) was a Pakistani sitarist.
 At his peak he was regarded as one of the greatest sitar players of all time.
 He continued performing till his last days.
 He moved from India to Pakistan in 1986, where he took up Pakistani citizenship.

 In 2017, Khan was awarded Pakistan's third highest civilian honour, the Sitara-i-Imtiaz (Crescent of Excellence) Award by the Government of Pakistan.

 Personal life

-Rais Khan was born on 25 November 1939 in Indore, Indore State, British India, to an Urdu-speaking Pashtun family.
+Rais Khan was born on 25 November 1939 in Indore, Indore State, British India, to an Urdu-speaking family.
 He grew up in Bombay.
 His training began at a very young age, on a small coconut shell sitar.
 In 1986 he moved to Pakistan, seven years after marrying his fourth wife – a Pakistani singer named Bilqees Khanum.
 In 1979, the two met for the first time at an event by the Sabri Brothers in Karachi.
-They have two sons together - Farhan Khan and Huzoor Hasnain Khan.
 Rais Khan had four sons: Sohail Khan, Cezanne Khan, Farhan Khan and Huzoor Hasnain Khan.